 Workload distribution percentage is based off how much time Agent is responsible for implementing programs.
 The percentage is based on annual time effort rather than weekly or monthly.
 Temporal variability of effort may be considerable.

-Must submit annual Plan of Work to each county CED for area assignment and approved by Advisory Board (if necessary).
+Must submit quarterly programming report to each county CED for area assignment and contribute to the annual county report for each county.

-Must keep each county CED updated with Program and progress on plan of work.

 Compensation

 Area-assignment stipends incur when Agent begins area responsibility either through initial hiring or through coverage due to vacancy and need (i.e., resignation, retirement, etc.)